5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md

 ## Notes
 - Keep in mind that incremental system updates will no longer work once you applied root patches.
 Instead the complete macOS installer will be downloaded (≈ 13 GB).
 [There's a workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/S_System_Updates/OTA_Updates.md) that allows incremental updates to work temporarily.
 - This workaround will probably no longer be required once the official OpenCore Patcher for macOS Sonoma is released and the option for root patching Wi-Fi functionality can either be enabled in the GUI or the detection for used cards in Wintel machines works better.
 After all, OpenCore Legacy Patcher was written for real Macs.
+- For enabling modern Wi-Fi on macOS Sonoma, there's also a semi-automated [patch](https://github.com/AppleOSX/PatchSonomaWiFiOnTheFly) avavailable.

 ## Credits
 - Acidanthera for OpenCore and Kexts